5 Ways to Celebrate MLK Day with Young Learners

-2. Watch His Legendary “I Have a Dream” Speech
+2. Create an "I Have a Dream" Collage

 As you know, Dr. Martin Luther King Jr. was a gifted orator.
 Even as a child, he learned the power of his own words and how they could move people to take action.
 Dr. King started using the phrase “I Have a Dream” at least nine months before he delivered the iconic speech in front of thousands at the March on Washington.
 His speech, which was improvised the day of the march, has become one of the most famous and widely celebrated in American history.

 After discussing his famous speech, invite young children to articulate their dreams through creative expression.
 Equip them with scissors, glue, and allow them to print clipart from the internet to create a collage that illustrates their unique dreams and aspirations.
 As they cut and paste, your learners not only engage in a fun crafting experience but also embark on a journey of self-discovery and imaginative exploration, fostering a deeper connection to the ideals championed by Dr. Martin Luther King Jr. (Photo from thecorecoaches.com)

 Dr. Martin Luther King Jr.'s life was filled with peace and hope for the future of America.
 He believed that peace amongst all races was possible, and he dedicated his life to ensuring it.
 Dr. King worked to advance civil rights until his untimely death in 1968, but not before leaving behind a legacy of compassion and hope for future generations.